sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 notifications for the original file as well as any other hard links pointing to it.

-When only the link is monitored, changes to the original source will also trigger notifications.
+When only the link is monitored, changes to the source will also trigger notifications.

 Resolving duplicate / successive events